 Following the establishment of the gerbil’s capacity to perform the probabilistic foraging task, with discernible differences between various spout qualities (Fig.4E, F, G), our focus shifted to a crucial aspect of their decision-making behaviour during the exploration-exploitation dilemma: when is the right time to leave the current spout and explore the other option?
 This is significant as each trial, composed of a series of nose pokes at a specific spout, begins with the animal exploiting the current spout for rewards.
 The trial then progresses to a critical juncture, where the gerbil must decide when to leave the current spout and explore an alternative — a decision driven by the decreasing frequency of rewards in the current spout (Fig.4A).

-Drawing from our previous collaborative study (Güldener et al.,2024 (in prep)), Gerbils were found to adopt the Giving Up Time (GUT) rule—a forager tolerates a certain period without a reward following the last successful forage.
+Drawing from our previous collaborative study (Güldener et al.,2024; in revision), gerbils were found to adopt the Giving Up Time (GUT) rule—a forager tolerates a certain period without a reward following the last successful forage.
 Exceeding this threshold prompts the switch to another spout, with each reward resetting the GUT.
 The GUT rule does not rely on prior knowledge of spout quality; rather, it is a response to the temporal gap between rewards.
-In our investigation, the Giving Up Time (GUT) is operationalized as the duration from the last rewarded nose poke to the final poke in each trial.
+In our investigation, the GUT is operationalized as the duration from the last rewarded nose poke to the final poke in each trial.
 Initially, hunger serves as the primary motivator for task engagement.
 However, as the gerbils become satiated, their motivation could diminish, potentially leading to an increase in non-task-related activities like grooming, which could affect GUT measurements.
 To address this issue and obtain a purer assessment of the decision-making behavior, we analyzed the number of consecutive unrewarded pokes made before a gerbil abandons the current spout.
 This metric serves as a robust alternative to GUT, mitigating the impact of satiation and ensuring a focus on the gerbil’s spout-leaving strategy.

 Figure 5B illustrates that despite different spout qualities, the gerbils maintained a consistent number of consecutive unrewarded pokes before leaving a spout.
 In other words, it shows that the animals irrespective of the starting reward probability and the total number of rewards received in a trial maintain a consistent number of consecutive unrewarded pokes before leaving a particular spout.
 This behavioral consistency suggests adherence to the GUT rule or a similar heuristic, which is likely shaped by their accumulated experience within the task environment.